 In this book, Dr. Adam Rutherford explores the field of genetics and talks about history that revealed by our genes and the history of our genes.

 Dr. Lara Marks is a medical historian at King’s College London.
-In this books she talks about entrepreneurs who realized and furthered the use of Monoclonal antibodies (Mabs) and allowed for faster diagnostics.
+In this book she talks about entrepreneurs who realized and furthered the use of Monoclonal antibodies (Mabs) and allowed for faster diagnostics.

 Max Tegmark is a Swedish-American physicist and cosmologist at Massachusetts Institute of Technology.
 In this book, he explores how to advance the field of Artificial Intelligence without hurting humans along the way.